After-Shock/Cloudbox-wiki/Updating-Cloudbox-Apps.md

+This is particularly useful if you wanted to update a specific app.

+_Note: To update the entire Cloudbox project and it's apps, see [[Updating Cloudbox]]._

 | Cloudbox Apps          | How to update                                                                                  |
 |:---------------------- |:---------------------------------------------------------------------------------------------- |
 | Plex                   | Restart docker container: `docker stop plex && docker start plex`                              |